 Ephrem Madebo and the Soft Humanization of Eritrea

-Ephrem Madebo is included because critics view his public posts from Keren, Eritrea, in 2024 as part of the same emotional asymmetry.
-Eritrea is presented warmly, aesthetically, and personally, while Ethiopia is often discussed through anger, failure, and crisis.
+Ephrem Madebo is included because his public posts from Keren, Eritrea in 2024 are seen by some observers as part of a broader pattern of emotional asymmetry.
+In this reading, Eritrea is often portrayed in warm, aesthetic, and personal terms, while Ethiopia is frequently discussed through narratives of anger, crisis, and systemic failure.

-Critics also connect Ephrem to the broader Ginbot 7 and Arbegnoch Ginbot 7 political history in which Eritrea functioned as a base or support environment for Ethiopian opposition activity.
-This historical proximity matters, critics argue, because it helps explain why Eritrea appears as a familiar or sympathetic space while Ethiopia is treated as the permanent object of accusation.
+Some also connect Ephrem to the wider political history of Ginbot 7 and Arbegnoch Ginbot 7, during which Eritrea was reported as a base or supportive environment for Ethiopian opposition activity.
+From this perspective, that historical proximity is seen as significant because it may help explain why Eritrea is sometimes presented as a familiar or sympathetic space, while Ethiopia is framed more consistently as an object of critique or accusation.

-The point is not that praising a city is inherently wrong.
-The point is contrast.
-Critics ask why Eritrean suffering does not produce the same emotional urgency as Ethiopian suffering among people who publicly claim to defend victims.
+The argument is not that expressing appreciation for a city is inherently problematic.
+Rather, it highlights perceived contrast: why Eritrean suffering does not appear to generate the same level of emotional urgency as Ethiopian suffering among those who publicly position themselves as advocates for victims.

 Exhibit 4: Ephrem Madebo publicly posting from Keren, Eritrea, in 2024.